huyeduon/aws/README.md

 owner in tag in main.tf must match Values in custom_filter.

-This is what you needed to test decomission script.
+This is what you needed to test the decommission script.

 # Run the script to decommission AWS resources:

 python3 infraDecom.py